dawnbomb/Crystal-Editor/README.md

 If you want to help my discord is dawnbomb.

 Read about the project in much more detail over here: <https://www.crystalmods.com/index.php/crystal-editor/>

+NuGet Packages used:
+Ookii.Dialogs.Wpf by OOkii Dialogs Contributors  (used for selecting files, appearently WPF has literally no way to do this by defalt, yes really)
+System.Text.Encoding.CodePages by Microsoft  (used to encode / decode text from hex to english/japanese and back)

+Project is C# / WPF / .net7 / Visual Studio 2022